scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - The **base number** indicates the starting point of the current TRC update chain.
 This starting point is either the ISD's initial TRC or the currently valid base TRC, if the valid base TRC differs from the initial TRC.
 The latter MUST be the case after a trust reset.
 - The **serial number** represents the current update cycle, counting from the initial TRC of a specific ISD.

 A TRC where the base number is equal to the serial number is a base TRC.
-The initial TRC is a special case of a base TRC.
-An ISD's initial TRC MUST have a serial number of 1 and a base number of 1.
+The initial TRC is a special case of a base TRC and MUST have a serial number of 1 and a base number of 1.
 With every TRC update, the serial number MUST be incremented by one.
-This facilitates uniquely identifying the predecessor and successor TRC in a TRC update chain.
+This facilitates uniquely identifying the predecessor and successor TRC in an update chain.

-If a trust reset is necessary, a new base TRC is announced, in order to start a new and clean TRC update chain.
+If a trust reset is necessary, a new base TRC is announced in order to start a new and clean TRC update chain.
 The base number of this new TRC update chain SHOULD be the number following the serial number of the latest TRC that was produced by a non-compromised TRC update for this ISD.

 **Example**<br>
 The following simple example illustrates how to specify the ID of the TRCs in an TRC update chain for *ISD 74*.
 The IDs are given in a human-readable notation, where Bxx is the base number, and Sxx the serial number.